 Every year since 2011, Wizards of the Coast has released a Commander-focused product.
 We’ve come to expect a collection of 100-card decks with new Commanders and clear themes.
 But next year, there are a few changes coming that you need to know about.

 First, the 2020 Commander release will feature five decks instead of four.
-Second, this won’t be another late summer release; the product drops on April 24th, along with Ikoria: Lair of Behemoths.
+Second, this won’t be another late summer release; the product drops in spring, along with Ikoria: Lair of Behemoths.
 And third, we won’t just have one major Commander release in 2020: we’ll be getting tons of new Commander products throughout the year.

 Before we get to that, though, let’s talk about that spring set tie-in.
 The Ikoria Commander decks will include cards from the world of Ikoria, AND there will be 71 new cards that you’ll only find in these five decks.
 (The cards aren’t Standard-, Pioneer- or Modern-legal, just like the contents of previous Commander decks).
 That’s more new cards than we’ve ever seen in past Commander decks!